solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 ## 1. What is a fungible token?

-Anything such as currency, share, or goods that can easily be exchanged for others of the same value and type.
-You might have heard of NFTs (Non-fungible tokens) in the bull market about images of some monkeys and apes, those are unique tokens with different values.
+Anything such as currency, shares, or goods that can easily be exchanged for others of the same value and type.
+You might have heard of NFTs (Non-fungible tokens), those are unique tokens with different values.
 Fungible tokens can be multiple tokens of the same value.

 ## 2. Accounts involved and Solana Program Library

 Everything on Solana is an account, for every information you want to store on-chain, you’ll have to create an account and store data inside it.
-A token is not a specific thing created, it’s just writing numbers on a ledger and information getting stored somewhere.
+A token is not a specific thing created; it’s just writing numbers on a ledger and information getting stored.
 Transferring tokens doesn’t mean an actual token is transferred, we are just doing addition-subtraction kind of math on a piece of information stored in an account.
 Nothing is burning with fumes when we burn tokens.
 When creating a token we will create two types of accounts mostly.

 - Token Mint account - This account is created for every new token type you create.
 This account holds details like the number of supply of the tokens,